rasmusab/officialcocktails/officialcocktails.com/content/cocktails/mary_pickford.md

 - Use fresh pineapple juice and muddle some pieces of ripe pineapple to add depth to the flavor.
 - Use real maraschino liqueur instead of the bright red syrupy version commonly found in stores.

-## Alcohol-free alternative to a Mary Pickford
+## Alcohol-free alternative to the Mary Pickford

 One alcohol-free alternative to the drink Mary Pickford is the "Virgin Pineapple Coconut Cooler".
 This refreshing tropical drink is made with freshly squeezed pineapple juice, coconut water, and a splash of lime juice.
 To make it, simply mix equal parts pineapple juice and coconut water in a glass with ice, and add a squeeze of fresh lime juice.
 Garnish with a slice of pineapple or a sprig of mint for added flavor and visual appeal.
 This drink is perfect for anyone who wants to enjoy a refreshing beverage without the added calories and effects of alcohol.